Is hypnosis real?

-According to Dr. David Spiegel, approximately 10% of the population is categorized as “highly hypnotizable.”
+According to Dr. David Spiegel, around 10% of the population is categorized as “highly hypnotizable.”
 Most of the rest of us are hypnotizable, but perhaps a little less likely to enter the trance-like state easily.

-Globally renowned therapist, Marisa Peer, uses an advanced approach to hypnosis and hypnotherapy called Rapid Transformational Therapy ™ (RTT™ ), which she states has phenomenal success hypnotizing anyone, even people who claim not to be able to be hypnotized.
+Globally renowned therapist, Marisa Peer, uses an advanced approach to hypnosis and hypnotherapy called Rapid Transformational Therapy ™ (RTT® ), which she states has phenomenal success hypnotizing anyone, even people who claim not to be able to be hypnotized.

 Combining the most beneficial principles of Hypnotherapy, Psychotherapy, NLP, CBT, and Neuroscience, RTT can help you solve issues in as little as one to three sessions.

-RTT is endorsed by the General Hypnotherapy Register, the Complementary and Natural Healthcare Council, the National and International Council of Psychotherapists, the American Board of Hypnotherapy, the International Association of Complementary Therapists, plus the International Institute of Complementary Therapies.
+RTT is accredited by the General Hypnotherapy Register, the Complementary and Natural Healthcare Council, the National and International Council of Psychotherapists, the American Board of Hypnotherapy, the International Association of Complementary Therapists, plus the International Institute of Complementary Therapies.